codernayeem/calculator/README.md

-# calculator
+# Calculator

-An basic calculator with some advance function
+A simple basic calculator made by PyQt5 for windows/mac/linux